-French leader decries terrorist beheading of history teacher
+Grisly beheading of teacher in terror attack rattles France

 The teacher had received threats after opening a discussion “for a debate” about the caricatures about 10 days ago, the police official told The Associated Press.
 The parent of a student had filed a complaint against the teacher, another police official said, adding that the suspected killer did not have a child at the school.

-An ID card was found at the scene of the suspect, but police were verifying the identity, the police official said.
+An ID card was found at the scene but police were verifying the identity, the police official said.
 French media reported that the suspect was an 18-year-old Chechen, born in Moscow.
 That information could not be immediately confirmed.

 France has seen occasional violence involving its Chechen community in recent months, in the Dijon region, the Mediterranean city of Nice, and the western town of Saint-Dizier, believed linked to local criminal activity.

 It was not known what link, if any, the attacker might have with the teacher or whether he had accomplices.
-Police were fanning out on searches of homes and potential family and friends of the man in question, French media reported — a “classic” scenario in a terrorism case, the police official said.
+Police were fanning out on searches of homes and potential family and friends of the man in question, the police official said.

 The two officials could not be named because they were not authorized to discuss ongoing investigations.